ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     conda env create -f environment_new.yml
     cd ../..
     ```
-    This will take approximately 15 minutes to complete.
-We also provide a light-weight environment with the minimum required dependencies.
-If you'd like to use it,
+    This should take approximately 15 minutes to complete (Tested on Ubuntu 22.04.1).
+We also provide a
+    lightweight environment with the minimum required dependencies.
+If you'd like to use it, create the
-    create the conda environment using `environment_minimal.yml`.
+    conda environment using `environment_minimal.yml`.

 5. Activate the `sharpy` conda environment:
     ```bash